What’s the difference between a plug-in hybrid and a battery electric vehicle?

-Different types of hybrid explained
+Different types of hybrid CARS explained

 A hybrid is a vehicle that draws off two or more power sources.
 In the context of this article, a hybrid refers to a vehicle with a petrol engine (internal combustion) and an electric motor with a supporting battery pack.
 The most common type of hybrid is the full hybrid which sees a petrol engine provide 99% of the drive in 99% of the situation, with the electric motor and its low-capacity battery pack able to power the car for only a kilometre or two of travel; this is good for stop-start traffic or slipping away from home quietly in the morning.
-The difference here is that one or the other engine type can be used independently of the other.
+The difference here is that one or the other engine type can be used independently of the other

-Next is a parallel hybrid which sees an electric motor act as supplementary grunt for the petrol motor.
+Next up is a parallel hybrid which sees an electric motor act as supplementary grunt for the petrol motor.
 Neither one or the other works in isolation; in this situation, the electric motor is generally only small and is intended to allow a smaller engine to be used to reduce fuel consumption.

 And then there’s the series hybrid which sees an electric motor do all the work while a petrol engine acts purely as a generator to keep the battery topped up.
+Think of models like the Nissan X-Trail e-Power which has a petrol motor, but it only spins a generator around that makes electricity that is then sent to the hybrid system.
+Indeed, it is a little more confusing and like the other hybrids, it means you’ll have tailpipe emissions nearly all the time you are driving.

 How do you charge electric vehicle batteries?